Francesco Comiti

 Ricardo Carillo

 Ricardo is a PhD candidate of Agricultural Science, at the Universidad Católica de Chile, Faculty of Ecosystem and Environment.
 His PhD research is mainly focused in bedload and suspended sediment transport dynamics in glacierized Andean/Alpine catchments, specifically with temporal variations of sediments transport.
 His works involves sediment monitoring and sediment sample collection on field, but also sediment tracking with RFID technologies, SfM obtained by drones flights, GIS and multispectral images analysis.
-Ricardo is collaborating with us in the framework of the SEDIPLAN project.
+Ricardo was collaborating with us in the framework of the SEDIPLAN project.

 Enrico Marchese